 Lessons from the Political Arena: Personal Democracy in Action

 Surely I am not the only person working in the philanthropic sector who has been asked that question in the last six months.
-Even as nonprofits, foundations, social entrepreneurs and activists have forged a new online world of connected activism over the past couple of years, those with their fingers on the spreadsheets in fundraising institutions from coast to coast and around the world have looked looked on with no small amount of envy at the contribution-generating apparatus the Democratic Senator from Illinois has generated in this long and historic presidential race.
-Millions of donors have contributed many millions of dollars to the Obama capaign online – and for that matter to the campaigns of Democrat Hillary Clinton and Republicans John McCain and Ron Paul.
+Even as nonprofits, foundations, social entrepreneurs and activists have forged a new online world of connected activism over the past couple of years, those with their fingers on the spreadsheets in fundraising institutions from coast to coast and around the world have looked on with no small amount of envy at the contribution-generating apparatus the Democratic Senator from Illinois has generated in this long and historic presidential race.
+Millions of donors have contributed many millions of dollars to the Obama campaign online – and for that matter to the campaigns of Democrat Hillary Clinton and Republicans John McCain and Ron Paul.

 Of course, it’s entirely the wrong question about Obama’s campaign, because it considers the reward of online social activism only in terms of revenue; that is, a site like Obama’s is a ready answer to financial needs.
 But it’s not.
-The story of Obama’s online fundraising begins in the story of Obama’s online organizing – and it’s a story that holds several key lessons for organizers, lessons that are suffused with the opposing media forces of control freedom.
+The story of Obama’s online fundraising begins in the story of Obama’s online organizing – and it’s a story that holds several key lessons for organizers, lessons that are suffused with the opposing media forces of control and freedom.

-At last week’s Personal Democracy Forum in New York, experts in social media, political organizing, media and journalism came together to debate those opposing forces against the backdrop of this year’s “change election” and its almost startling new media focus.
+At last month’s Personal Democracy Forum in New York, experts in social media, political organizing, and journalism came together to debate those opposing forces against the backdrop of this year’s “change election” and its almost startling new media focus.
 Their discussion, I think, was equally important to the future of American philanthropy – and how nonprofits will raise money and how philanthropies will allocate funds in the future.
 It’s clear that the old boundaries between political fundraising and nonprofit fundraising are beginning to blur – how many nonprofit campaigns have heard “I’ve given to Obama” this year – and that younger donors support causes without particular distinction to incorporation status.
 In the largest petri dish for online social organizing – Causes on Facebook – users mix and match their causes freely, and there are often multiple tribes of supporters for every nonprofit or political campaign represented.

-But it’s also clear that that tug of war between control and freedom has deep import for philanthropies as well as political causes; the Obama team maintains very strong control of its branding and messages even as it allows users to slice and dice video and images, to blog about their candidate, and to create their own user groups.
+But it’s also clear that the tug of war between control and freedom has deep import for philanthropies as well as political causes; the Obama team maintains very strong control of its branding and messages, even as it allows users to slice and dice video and images, to blog about their candidate, and to create their own user groups.
 Yet it’s no panacea and it may not be lasting.
 The community hospital, or overseas poverty aid organization, or the local college, or the single disease foundation – none of these are the kind of temporary structure that typifies even the biggest, most connected national political campaign.
 So that struggle between giving up control of the message and organization to rank and file users and the branding police with their allies in accounting is particularly acute in philanthropy.

-Brazil’s Minister of Culture Gilberto Gil, the brilliant bossa nova musician, talked about the rise of peer-to-peer culture and coined the term “peerocracy” to represent the top of the digital food chained in linked world – those organizers who take real ownership of causes, and build them into movements.
+Brazil’s Minister of Culture Gilberto Gil, the brilliant bossa nova musician, talked about the rise of peer-to-peer culture and coined the term “peerocracy” to represent the top of the digital food chain in the linked world – those organizers who take real ownership of causes, and build them into movements.
 These are the same people described by Oxford law professor Jonathan Zittrain, author of the Future of the Internet and How to Stop It, as the “obsessive compulsive people who happen to want to help people.”
-In his case, he was speaking at PDF about the administrators of Wikipedia.org, the vast online encyclopedia that although ostensibly written and edited by anyone in the general public, is actually controled largely by a tightly-knit group of volunteer leaders.
+In his case, he was speaking at PDF about the administrators of Wikipedia.org, the vast online encyclopedia that although ostensibly written and edited by anyone in the general public, is actually controlled largely by a tightly-knit group of volunteer leaders.